Dan dumps his bag onto the table, making Tina jump. ‘So, what’re we doing?’

 Tina blushes, then rakes a hand through her hair.
 ‘Thanks.
 All the theory makes sense, I just suck at making it happen in real life.’

-‘Don’t suck,’ Chip comments, punctuating this by slapping its claw on the paper.
+‘Don’t suck,’ Chip comments, slapping its claw on the paper.
 Ink peppers its homework in spattered droplets, and it looks pleased with the result.
 Then it climbs onto Tina’s shoulder, leaving black smudges on her sleeve, and glares at Dan.
 ‘If you even think of copying her answers, I’ll make it my personal mission to leave two dozen dead flies on your bedside table.’

 ‘For a whole week.’